 Traumatic experiences like abuse, assault, tragedy, or witnessing violence can leave people feeling constantly on edge.
-And PTSD can impact your emotions, your stability, and your relationships.
+And trauma and PTSD change your brain by impacting your emotions, your stability, and your relationships.
 Trauma can also have an impact on physical and mental health.

 And these are really common experiences for many people.
 And they’re due in part to four ways that your brain changes after experiencing trauma.